 Downy mildew is caused by an oomycete (fungal-like) pathogen and thrives in warm, humid regions.
 While all five of the early season grape diseases can result in significant crop loss if unmanaged, mismanaged downy mildew is the only one that can result in total vine loss.
-Under the right conditions, downy mildew infections can "explode" and cause pre-mature defoliation, which at best impedes critical post-veraison ripening, and at worst makes them more susceptible to winter injury/kill.
+Under the right conditions, downy mildew infections can "explode" and cause premature defoliation, which at best impedes critical post-veraison ripening, and at worst makes them more susceptible to winter injury/kill.
 Severe downy mildew pressure in the prior season will likely result in an abundance of primary inoculum to control in the following year's early season.
 Early season, primary infections begin when spores spread from leaf litter on the ground to young leaves and clusters, beginning about 2-3 weeks prior to bloom.
 Suckers or volunteer seedlings are often the first infected because they're closest to the ground.
 Unfortunately, sanitation and dormant sprays have no effect on downy mildew, but early season cultural management for other diseases provides an opportunity to scout for these primary infections to see if your management to date has been effective.

-Downy mildew on Chardonnay foliage, K. Gold, Cornell University owny mildew on Chancellor clusters, K. Gold, ornell University with rain shortly thereafter.
+Downy mildew on Chardonnay foliage, K. Gold, Cornell University

+Downy mildew on Chancellor clusters, K. Gold, Cornell University

+Early season downy mildew management is essential for effective season-long management.
+If downy mildew is mismanaged in the early season and becomes established, infections will produce secondarv inoculum season-long whenever conditions become conducive, resulting in cascading late season epidemics.
+Secondary inoculum release is triggered by warm, humid nights with rain shortly thereafter.
 Without rain, most secondary inoculum will stay in place and die the next day when exposed to bright sunlight.
 However, spores can survive and remain infectious for several days between rainfalls if conditions remain cloudy.
-All V. vinifera clusters are highly susceptible from first shoot appearance through approximately 4-5 weeks postbloom.
+All V. vinifera clusters are highly susceptible from first shoot appearance through approximately 4-5 weeks post-bloom.
 Berries become resistant to direct downy mildew infection at this time, but pedicels and foliage remain susceptible long after.